Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Conclusion

 \section{Conclusion}

 We have studied DPF for target tracking and compared five consensus methods in a unified scenario, in terms of RMSE performance and communication cost.
-The five methods include for from literature (SBC, RG, MBC, and BG), and one novel method based on BP.
+The five methods include four from literature (SBC, RG, MBC, and BG), and one novel method based on BP.
 According to our results, DPF-MBC should be used in loopy networks, while DPF-BP is preferred in tree networks.
 We also found that BC-based DPF methods have lower communication overhead than NCPF (based on data flooding) in sparse networks.
-Further research is required to adapt DPF-BP to loopy networks and to assess the impact of medium access control on the communication delay.
+Further research is required to estimate the diameter of the graph in distributed way, to reduce the bias of DPF-BP in loopy networks, and to assess the impact of medium access control on the communication delay.